TanveerBansal/flutter_first/README.md

 -----
 ## Riverpod
 Riverpod is a third party package allows you to define and use shared state across your app (Global state) in a clean, consistent way.

+## image_picker
+image_picker is a third party package that allow to use the device native camera feature and also